imchetan966/GUI-Bulb-Project/README.md

 ### 🔧 Features ON/OFF switch to control virtual bulb

--Simple and user-friendly Tkinter interface
+- Simple and user-friendly Tkinter interface
--Real-time status update of the bulb (ON/OFF)
+- Real-time status update of the bulb (ON/OFF)
--Great for learning GUI programming with Python
+- Great for learning GUI programming with Python

 ---

 ### 🛠️ Technologies

--Used Python
+- Used Python
--Tkinter (for GUI)
+- Tkinter (for GUI)
--PIL (optional, for image handling)
+- PIL (optional, for image handling)

 ---